commercetools/merchant-center-application-kit/.changeset/old-otters-arrive.md

 # Usage

 The detail pages are supposed to be used as a direct child of one of the main pages.
 The layout of those pages can be recognized by the gray background header and the white content background.
-A back link in the header section of each of the pages is optional.
+A back link in the header section of each of the pages is required.

 ## InfoDetailPage